 First-time managers must be able to effectively work with and lead employees who have different opinions, personalities, and skills/abilities.
 New skills include the ability to adapt their behavior based on the ways in which different people work.

-For tips on how to overcome these challenges, download CCL’s white paper Understanding the Leadership Challenges of First-Time Managers: Strengthening Your Leadership Pipeline.
+For tips on how to overcome these challenges, download our white paper, Understand the Leadership Challenges of Your First-time Managers.